 Payment of wages is also a factor, but it alone does not decide the worker’s status as an employee.
 Other factors like tax forms and wage reports are also relevant but not decisive in determining if there is an employer-employee relationship.
 The Georgia Workers Compensation Act does not apply to “farm laborers” under O.C.G.A. § 34-9-2(a)(2) (“This chapter shall not apply to … farm laborers.”).

 Workers’ compensation benefits are available regardless of who was at fault for the employee’s injury.
-As long as the injury occurred while the employee was performing work-related duties, they are generally eligible for benefits.
-It is important for employees to notify their employer of their injury as soon as possible, as there are strict time limits for filing a workers’ compensation claim.
+As long as the injury occurred while the employee was performing work-related duties, the employee is generally eligible for benefits.
+Employees must notify their employer of their injury as soon as possible, as there are strict time limits for filing a workers’ compensation claim.

 What Benefits Are Available Through Georgia Workers’ Compensation?